NoOneUST/BoatSimulation-PyTorch-Numpy/README.md

 I know very clearly that this program is still far from maturation.
 If you have any questions or find any bugs, please feedback to me via email lwangcg@connect.ust.hk.

+Notice:

+It's not permitted for students in HKUST's QEA class to copy any part of this code directly before they submit their code, or it will be treated as cheating.

 Example Outputs:

 ![image](https://github.com/NoOneUST/BoatSimulation/blob/master/images/1.png)